 Flapjacks really lend themselves well to sprucing up with a few simple additions.
 While they’re delicious and addicting enough as is – feel free to play around with the ingredients to make these bars your own!

-- Chocolate – Sprinkle a layer of chocolate chips over the top of the bars right after they come out of the oven.
+- Chocolate Flapjacks– Add a handful of chocolate chips over the top of the bars right after they come out of the oven.
 The residual heat of the bars will melt the chocolate that you can spread to create a thin chocolate later on top.
+You can also melt and drizzle extra chocolate as they cool at the end.

 - Nuts & Seeds – Replace 1/4 cup of oats with any combination of chopped nuts and seeds for an additional punch of protein and crunch.